GlennPreston1/Java_SDK_Direct_Apple_Pay_Demo/README.md

 You can make your webapp publicly accessible (reachable) during development with this tool: https://ngrok.com/

 It is useful to test our server to server notifications (see com.evopayments.turnkey.example.webshop.controller.TransactionResultCallbackController), Apple Pay etc.

+## Apple Pay through Turnkey API-Gateway (Direct API type usage)

+This type of integration/API usage is only for special advanced cases.
+For simpler cases HPP or standalone mode Cashier UI is enough.

+Please see:

+- java-sdk-core/src/main/java/com/evopayments/turnkey/util/apple/CreateApplePayJsSessionHelper.java
+- java-sdk-core/src/main/java/com/evopayments/turnkey/apiclient/AbstractApvCall.java (getActionParams() method)
+- java-sdk-example-webshop/src/main/resources/static/advanced/shop-applepay.html
+- java-sdk-example-webshop/src/main/java/com/evopayments/turnkey/example/webshop/controller/applepay/ApplePayHelperController.java
+- java-sdk-example-webshop/src/main/java/com/evopayments/turnkey/example/webshop/controller/OrderSubmitController.java
+- java-sdk-example-webshop/src/main/java/com/evopayments/turnkey/example/webshop/util/TurnkeyJavaSdkHelper2.java (executeAdvancedPaymentApplePay() method)

+Plus:

+- turnkey-sdk-test.properties
+- apple_pay_merchant_identity.jks and apple_pay_merchant_identity_readme.txt
+- .well-known/apple-developer-merchantid-domain-association.txt and .well-known/apple-developer-merchantid-domain-association-readme.txt (note on Linux / on MacOS / in some Java IDEs folders starting with . are hidden)

+Note:

+The demonstration shows JavaScript based Apple Pay.
+If Apple Pay is used in a iOS / iPadOS app the createApplePayJsSession() part is not needed.
+You can get the payload (encrypted/tokenized from Apple) in the app's code.
+You have to transfer it to your server (securely) and feed it into the PURCAHSE/AUTH/VERIFY request.
+See TurnkeyJavaSdkHelper2.java in the demo/example webshop.